Getting Started with Cowork

 Issue: Cowork mode doesn't appear

-- Ensure you're on Pro or Max subscription
+- Ensure you're on Pro, Max, Team Premium, or Enterprise subscription

 - Update Claude Desktop to the latest version